cest-sources/cestineers/README.md

  - motion correction
  - normalization by unsaturated scan
  - B0 and B1 correction
- - spectral smoothing/denoising
+ - spectral/spatial smoothing/denoising
  - contrast generation (MTRasym, Lorentzian fitting)
- - advanced contrast generation (relaxation compensation, fluid supression, ...)
+ - advanced contrast generation (relaxation compensation, fluid suppression, ...)

  If one of these steps is not handled with full care, CEST results are unreliable.